-The table below provides the export certificate requirements for U.S. food and agricultural products deemed as having strong potential in the New Zealand market.
-Apart from meeting Import Health
+The table below provides the export certificate requirements for U.S. food and agricultural products deemed to have strong potential in the New Zealand market.
+In addition to meeting Import Health

 Standard requirements, exporters are required to meet a range of other criteria specific to each commodity, such as packaging requirements, pre-clearance (if applicable), treatment options, and container conditions.